dromara/fast-request/docs/en/guide/getstarted/projectEnv.md

 icon: config2
 ---

-Set up the mapping relationship,Configure the URL prefix address of the corresponding environment under the corresponding project
+Set up the mapping relationship, Configure the URL prefix address of the corresponding environment under the corresponding project.

 ![](/img/projectEnvUrl_en.png)